apocys/mcp-connector-platform/docs/AI_REVIEWER.md

 ## Overview

-The AI Reviewer is an optional intelligent safety layer that sits between the agent client (Claude) and the downstream HTTP execution.
+The AI Reviewer is an optional intelligent safety layer powered by Google's Gemini API.
+It sits between the agent client (Claude) and the downstream HTTP execution.
 It assesses each tool invocation request and returns one of three decisions:

 - **ALLOW** - Forward to execution
 - **REQUIRE_HUMAN_APPROVAL** - Hold request; admin approves in UI